hiwaybk/BKs-Ubuntu-Scripts/README.md

 ```

 # ChangeLog
+* Version 0.7
+  1. Determine if reboot is requested by checking /var/run/reboot-required
+     directly instead of running /etc/update-motd.d/98-reboot-required
 * Version 0.6
   1. Changed the default response to "Yes" for the "Schedule reboot?" prompt
   2. Added test to determine if a reboot is already scheduled before prompting.